percona/percona-backup-mongodb/doc/source/authentication.rst

 since approximately the release time of MongoDB server v3.6.
 The ``mongo`` shell `accepts it too since v4.0
 <https://docs.mongodb.com/v4.0/mongo/#mongodb-instance-on-a-remote-host>`_.
 Using
-a v4.0+ mongo shell is a recommended way to debug from the command line if your connection URI is valid or not.
+a v4.0+ mongo shell is a recommended way to debug connection URI validity from the command line.

 The `MongoDB Connection URI
 <https://docs.mongodb.com/manual/reference/connection-string/>`_ specification